Throughout each of his murders, Robert Berdella kept detailed notes and photos of his tortured and raped victims.

 Using the contacts he made through his extensive pen pal relationships from his lonely childhood, as well as his knowledge of art, Berdella opened a store called Bob’s Bizarre Bazaar, where he sold art, jewelry, and antiques from around the world.

 Throughout the 1970s and early 80s, Berdella spent much of his time with male prostitutes, drug addicts, petty criminals, and runaways that he claimed to be mentoring.
-In reality, he was engaging in manipulative sexual relationships with the young men.
+In reality, he was engaging in manipulative sexual relationships with young men.

 Berdella used his money and influence to create an imbalance of power in his relationships he would use to control these young runaways, many of whom had been prostitutes or had been sexually abused.